Therapy for First-Generation Americans in Florida: Finding Your Sense of Belonging from Within

 • You feel less alone.
 You've found language for your experience.
 You understand that the pressure you've been carrying isn't just in your head—it's the very real weight of being first-generation.
 You're not the only one navigating this.

-Healing doesn't mean you stop caring about your culture or that the familial pressures disappear.
 It means you finally have tools to navigate them, you've processed the trauma you've been carrying, and you're building a life that feels like yours, while honoring what you value in how your family has shaped you.

 Frequently Asked Questions About Therapy for First-Generation Americans